FSUInnovationHub/Hub-App/README.md

 The entry point for the app is `./App.js`, and modules are located in `src/`.

+If you wish to contribute to the project, please see [CONTRIBUTING.md](https://github.com/FSUInnovationHub/Hub-App/blob/master/CONTRIBUTING.md).

 ## Setting up development environment

 **1.)** Ensure that you have Node.JS installed.
 If you don't, or the version you have is out of date, you can download the latest installer [here](https://nodejs.org/en/download/).
 We recommend the LTS.

-**2.)** We don't have a workflow established just yet, so for the time being just [fork](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository) the repo and clone your fork to your local rig.
+**2.)** [Fork](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository) the repo and clone your fork to your local rig.
+(For more info on contributing and branches, see  [CONTRIBUTING.md](https://github.com/FSUInnovationHub/Hub-App/blob/master/CONTRIBUTING.md).)

 ```
 $ git clone https://github.com/yourUsername/Hub-App.git && cd /Hub-App